salva09/AP-PIA/README.md

 What things you need to install the software and how to install them

 ```
-Node.js #See the web page in built in to install it
+Node.js #See the web page in *built with* to install it
 Ionic #Use the command 'npm install -g @ionic/cli'
 ```